-The tart skins of the plums I use are perfect for making a tangy, flavourful jam but this recipe will work perfectly whether you are using wild plums, store-bought plums or tart-skinned, yellow-fleshed plums similar to the ones that we grow.
+The tart skins of the plums I use are perfect for making a tangy, flavourful jam, but this recipe will work perfectly whether you are using wild plums, store-bought plums or the tart-skinned, yellow-fleshed plums similar to the ones that we grow.

 Kat's Summer Plum Jam

 This flavourful plum jam is especially good when made with tart wild plums!

 - 6 cups plums

 - 1 box fruit pectin

 Remove pits from plums.
 Place fruit in food processor or blender and pulse slightly to chop plums or, if you prefer smoother jam, blend until pureed.
 Measure out six cups of prepared fruit and place in large saucepan or Dutch oven.

 Add water to plums and bring to a boil over medium-high heat, stirring constantly.
 Reduce heat and simmer plums for five minutes.

 Remove pot from heat and add fruit pectin.
 Stir to combine.
 Bring to a boil over high heat, stirring frequently.